KDMX: History

-Classical (1959-1965)
+Classical (1959–1965)

-This station first began its broadcasting activities as KQRO on October 15, 1960 (although license was granted on July 2, 1959).
-It went dark a year later then returned to the airwaves in 1962.
+This station first began broadcasting as KQRO on October 15, 1960 (although license was granted on July 2, 1959).
+It went silent a year later, then returned to the airwaves in 1962.
 For that time, KQRO's format consisted mostly of classical and orchestral music.

-Middle of the Road (1965-1971)
+Middle of the Road (1965–1971)

-In 1965, the callsign was changed to KEIR after being purchased by trade school Elkins Institute of Radio and Electronics.
+In October 1965, the callsign was changed to KEIR after being purchased by trade school Elkins Institute of Radio and Electronics.
 The station was used for training by Elkins with a two-room studio and transmitter located in the Life Building on Jackson Street in downtown Dallas, although the school was located near Love Field on Inwood Road.
-The station's Effective Radiated Power (ERP) was 9700 watts and was difficult to be received outside Loop 635 around Dallas.
+The station's Effective Radiated Power (ERP) was 9700 watts and was difficult to receive outside Loop 635 around Dallas.
 The station's format was "Middle of the Road" featuring easy listening vocal and instrumental album tracks from 11 a.m. to 11 pm. daily.
 The station was sold by Elkins when the school obtained a license for a non-commercial FM station in 1971.

-Religious (1971-1977)
+Religious (1971–1977)

-In 1971, the call letters were changed once again to KDTX, this time with a religious format.
+In June 1971, the call letters were changed once again to KDTX, this time with a religious format.
 Six years later, the callsign was changed to KMGC (the KDTX call letters were later used on a local TV station in 1987, with Christian programming) and the Christian contemporary format continued up until September 1977.
+In 1976, KDTX's owners, Starr Broadcasting, attempted to sell the station to Fairchild, which owned KLIF.
+Since Fairchild purchased just KLIF from McLendon a few years earlier, and not its sister FM KNUS, KLIF no longer had a FM sister station.
+Not wanting another FM competitor, McLendon vigorously campaigned against the sale, which never consummated.

-"Mellow/Magic 102.9" (1977-1991)
+"Magic 102.9" (1977–1991)

-It was then changed to an adult contemporary format as Mellow 102.9 and a month later to Magic 102.9.
+On September 19, 1977, KMGC switched to a "beautiful rock" format.
+The station touted the fact that it was between Album Rock KTXQ and Pop/Adult KVIL, both on the radio dial and in its music format.
+Initially promoted as "Mellow 102.9", the station soon adopted its longtime Magic 102.9 handle.
 Prior to that, a mass distribution of door-hanger flyers announced the station is coming.
+In 1987, KMGC added light jazz music to its format, promoted as "Lite Rock, Lite Jazz."
+By 1989, the format had again become fulltime Adult Contemporary.